 - Captain Thomas Lynley and his first officer Commander Barbara Havers in the Fusion Fic And All The Stars Burned Bright take advantage of their ship needing serious repairs to get married in the middle of the Dominion War, because they don't know if they'll be coming home alive and dammit, they want to marry each other.
 It's a small ceremony on the beach with only their senior staff.
 They later have a more formal wedding in a chapel with the rest of their friends and family as well, but only after they've won the war.

 - Happens to Finnick and Annie in the third book of The Hunger Games trilogy, Mockingjay.
 They get married during the middle of the war, and the rebels broadcast it as propaganda, to show that they're not worried and in high spirits.

 - Bill's and Fleur's wedding in the seventh book.

 - Molly and Arthur Weasley got married during Voldemort's first reign of terror.
 This is brought up as Hypocritical Humor after Molly decries the tendency of the young to rush into marriage during his second reign of terror.

 - There's a villainous twist to this in Phoenix and Ashes.
-Alison intends to bespell Reggie into a Wartime Wedding to one of her daughters, magically ensure that an heir is conceived, then get Reggie back to the front to be killed (leaving Alison controlling the Fenyx estate and wealth through her daughter).
+Alison intends to bespell Reggie into a Wartime Wedding to one of her daughters, magically ensure that an heir is conceived, then get Reggie back to the front to be killed, leaving Alison controlling the Fenyx estate and its wealth through her daughter.